cloroxygen/Starstation13/README.md

     saving baystation12.dmb (DEBUG mode)

-    baystation12.dmb - 0 errors, 0 warnings
+    baystation12.dmb - 0 errors, 13 warnings

-If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
+If you see any errors something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
 Ask on IRC.

 Next, copy everything from config-example/ to config/ so you have some default configuration.